JakeRoyRandall/porch-parcel-ruby/README.md

 `--margin N` requires N empty shelf cells between each parcel and the shelf boundary, blocked cell, or another parcel; N is an integer from 0 through 3 and defaults to 0.
 Only the parcel rectangle counts as occupied area.
 Margin is reported in text, JSON, and HTML output.

 `--min-fill PERCENT` is an optional batch acceptance threshold from 0 through 100.
 Normal output is still produced, then the process exits 1 when placed parcel area divided by usable shelf area falls below the threshold; usable area is total shelf cells minus blocked cells.
 It is available for a single packing run and cannot be combined with compare or validate-only.

+`--max-unplaced COUNT` is an optional single-run acceptance threshold from 0 through 30.
+Normal output is still produced, then the process exits 1 when more parcels remain unplaced than allowed.
+It composes with `--min-fill` as a logical AND of acceptance checks and cannot be combined with compare or validate-only. `examples/acceptance.json` demonstrates blocked space and rotation-locked parcels; run `ruby app/packer.rb --rotate --show-orientation examples/acceptance.json`.